Angry Birds Movie, The

 Short takes

-Not recommended for children under 6; parental guidance recommended for children up to 8 due to animated violence, scary scenes, crude humour and sexual references.
+Not suitable under 6; parental guidance to 7 (animated violence, scary scenes, crude humour, sexual references)

 Age